-A status report on accomplished goals from the Soldotna All Hazard Mitigation Plan 2010 Update is provided as Appendix A on the following page.
-Goals identified as ongoing or not yet initiated were carried over for inclusion into this 2016 Update.
-The priorities for the City with regard to local political, social, environmental, and/or economic changes have stayed the same between the last plan update (2010) and the current plan update (2016).
+A status report on accomplished goals from the previous Soldotna All Hazard Mitigation Plan Update (2016) is provided as Appendix A on the following page.
+Goals identified as ongoing or not yet initiated were carried over for inclusion into this plan update.
+The priorities for the City with regard to local political, social, environmental, and/or economic changes have stayed the same between the 2016 plan update and the current plan update.